 Put options exist in a number of subsidiaries within the Connells group whereby the non-controlling shareholders have options that require the Group to purchase the remaining shareholding at some future date(s).
 In accordance with IAS 32 and IAS 39, these options are designated as 'financial instruments'.
 The net present value of the estimated future payments under such put options is therefore presented as a financial liability and the Group consolidates 100% of the results of those subsidiaries where put options exist.
 Any adjustment to the Group's estimation of the present value of the liability will result in an adjustment to goodwill (for put options issued prior to 1 January 2010 in accordance with IAS 27 (2003) and IFRS 3 (2004)) or a profit or loss in the Income Statement (for put options issued on or after 1 January 2010 in accordance with IFRS 3 (2008 revised) and IFRS 10 (2011)).
 The estimate of the liability is dependent primarily on the market value and forecast performance of the relevant businesses and the expected timing of the exercise of the option.
-The change in fair value of the financial liability due to the accretion of the discount of the liability is expensed in the Income Statement.
+The change in fair value of the financial liability is expensed in the Income Statement.

-In 2015 Connells Limited purchased 7.5% of the minority shareholding of Sharman Quinney Limited for $\mathfrak{L}0.9m$, increasing its holding to 95%.
-The valuation undertaken to determine the price for the transaction resulted in a reduction in goodwill of $\mathfrak{L}0.1m$.
+In 2015 Connells Limited purchased 7.5% of the minority shareholding of Sharman Quinney Limited for \pounds 0.9m, increasing its holding to 95%.
+The valuation undertaken to determine the price for the transaction resulted in a reduction in goodwill of \pounds 0.1m.